 You can embed iframes.
 You can't track anything that goes on inside the iframe because of browser security limitations.
 Works with all your favorite formats, inluding many online sources.
 We'll convert it to be web friendly.
 Use the formats and editors you are comfortable with.

 Many of our competitors just convert the slide pages and leave it at that.

 So what happens if you embedded a YouTube video on your slide and get CourseAssembler to convert it?
 Would it work?
 Absolutely.
-We support embedded videos in PowerPoint and Google Slides.
-We are looking to support embedded audio as well - that's not yet ready.
+We also support embedded videos and audio in PowerPoint Google Slides.